 - Defect Resolution by making required changes to the system.

 - Validation of corrections.

-- Study the system for the larger duration in order to understand the system.
-It helps debugger to construct different representations of systems to be debugging depends on the need.
-Study of the system is also done actively to find recent changes made to the software.
+- Brute Force: Study the system for a longer duration to understand the system.
+It helps the debugger to construct different representations of systems to be debugged depending on the need.
+A study of the system is also done actively to find recent changes made to the software.

-- Backwards analysis of the problem which involves tracing the program backward from the location of failure message in order to identify the region of faulty code.
-A detailed study of the region is conducting to find the cause of defects.
+- Backtracking: Backward analysis of the problem which involves tracing the program backward from the location of the failure message to identify the region of faulty code.
+A detailed study of the region is conducted to find the cause of defects.

-- Using the past experience of the software debug the software with similar problems in nature.
+- Using A debuggingexperience with the software debug the software with similar problems in nature.
 The success of this approach depends on the expertise of the debugger.